yaaminiv/yaaminiv.github.io/_posts/2025-04-21-Green-Crab-Experiment-2023-Part62.md

 5. Centrifuge 5 min at 4°C / 7,500 xg.
 6. Remove and discard the supernatant, being careful not to disturb the pellet.
 7. Add 1000 µL 75% ethanol and vortex to mix.
 8. Centrifuge 5 min at 4°C / 7,500 xg.
+While samples are centrifuging, obtain all Qubit reagents and let them come to room temperature.
+Additionally, aliquot RNAse-free water and place in a heat block set to 56ºC.
 9. Remove and discard the supernatant, being careful not to disturb the pellet.
-For this final step, it helps to remove supernatant with the 1000 µL pipet, then go back in with a 10 or 20 µL pipet to remove the remainder of the liquid.
+For this final step, it helps to remove supernatant with the 1000 µL pipet, then go back in with a 20 µL pipet to remove the remainder of the liquid.
-10. Air-dry the RNA pellet for 3 - 5 min.
+10. Air-dry the RNA pellet for 3 min.
+After 3 min, remove any remaining liquid using a 10 µL pipet and let samples it for ~1 min more.
 Do not let it dry completely.
-11. While the pellet is air drying, aliquot RNAse-free water and place in a heat block set to 56ºC.
-12. Add 50 µL RNAse-free water and resuspend pellet by pipetting.
+11. Add 50 µL RNAse-free water and resuspend pellet by pipetting.
+To resuspend, it helps to aim the water on the "pointy" side of the pellet so it easily comes off the bottom.
-13. Incubate for 15 minutes at 56°C to fully resuspend RNA.
+12. Incubate for 15 minutes at 56°C to fully resuspend RNA.

 **Quantify RNA**: